 Mr Jovenel Moïse, President of the Republic of Haiti, was in France from 11 to 13 December 2017.
 He was received at the Élysée Palace by President Emmanuel Macron on 11 December and participated in the One Planet Summit on 12 December 2017.

-Exports of Haitian products to France have grown.
-They stood at €22.2 million in 2018, whereas they had been between €6 and €9 million in previous years.
+Exports of Haitian products to France increased to €22.2 million in 2018, up from the €6-9 million in the previous years.
 Some 90% was comprised of essential oils, mainly vetiver oil.

 France’s work in Haiti is based on projects led by the Agence Française de Développement (AFD), the Ministry for Europe and Foreign Affairs, local government bodies and state and partly state-controlled bodies.
 France’s work also takes place within European and multilateral frameworks.

-Our cooperation is in line with the joint declaration signed by Haitian President Martelly and the French President, during his official visit to Port-au-Prince on 12 May 2015.
+Our cultural cooperation is in line with the joint declaration signed by Haitian President Martelly and the French President, during his official visit to Port-au-Prince on 12 May 2015.
 The aim of this roadmap, funded by France for a total of €50 million over five years, is to implement an Education plan, in a continuum bringing together educational cooperation (teacher training and vocational training, provided by the AFD), boosting bilingualism and academic, scientific and research cooperation, with emphasis on access to and use of new technologies.
-It will be supported by the activities of the five Alliance Française branches in the country, the Institut Français of Haiti and the Lycée Alexandre Dumas, with a student body of 770.
+It will be supported by the activities of five Alliance Française branches in the country, the Institut Français of Haiti and the Lycée Alexandre Dumas, with a student body of 725.

-French food aid is now entirely concentrated on local purchasing, which aims to build the capacity of Haitian farmers, with produce then allocated to the national school cafeteria programme.
+French food aid (€3 million in 2021) is now entirely concentrated on local purchasing, which aims to build the capacity of Haitian farmers, with produce then allocated to the national school cafeteria programme.
 Since the 1990s, French territorial communities overseas and in metropolitan France have been very involved in Haiti.